windx0303/CODA-19/README.md

 We teamed up with 200+ crowd workers on [Amazon Mechanical Turk](https://www.mturk.com/) to exhaustively label **10,966 abstracts**, containing 103,978 sentences, which were further divided into 168,286 text segments, within **10 days**.
 These abstracts were randomly selected from the [COVID-19 Open Research Dataset (CORD-19)](https://www.semanticscholar.org/cord19).
-The aggregated crowd labels resulted in a label accuracy of 82% and an Cohen's kappa coefficient (κ) of 0.74 when comparing against expert labels annotated on 129 abstracts.
+The aggregated crowd labels resulted in **a label accuracy of 82% and an Cohen's kappa coefficient (κ) of 0.74**, comparing against expert labels annotated on 129 abstracts.

-The following is an [actual abstract](https://www.nature.com/articles/s41422-020-0305-x) annotated by crowd workers in COVD-19.
+The following is an actual abstract (you can see the paper [here](https://www.nature.com/articles/s41422-020-0305-x)) annotated by crowd workers in CODA-19.

 ![Example Annotation](https://crowd.ist.psu.edu/CODA19/img/example.JPG)

-## Why?

-## How did we do it?

 ## Data Preprocessing

+### Paper Filtering

+### Tokenization, Sentence Segmentation, and Text Segmentation

+### Language Identification

 ## JSON Schema